 Click here to see OPD faculty bios

-Dr. Chadd teaches courses in the Career and Technical Education, Organizational and Professional Development, and M.S. in Technology programs.
+Dr. Chadd teaches courses in the Career and Technical Education, Organizational Development, and M.S. in Technology programs.
 Her passion lies in helping future teachers and trainers further develop their talents by creating an awareness of teaching strategies that help reach all learners.
 She also enjoys utilizing these strategies in her own teaching.

 "I was already enjoying a successful career prior to entering the OPD program at EIU.
 I have no doubt that the knowledge and skills I have acquired since enrolling have helped me achieve my most recent promotion as the general manager of a cutting-edge logistics facility.
 I am looking forward to the completion of my degree which will pave the way for continued advancement within my company."Misty Melton